 You can eat these chili peppers whole by grilling, deep-frying as tempura, sautéing or simmering.
 They make the best appetizer when served pan-grilled until the skins are charred with a slight crispy texture.
 Tossed with some sea salt and a few fresh grinds of black pepper, they can be so addicting that you can’t stop eating!

-Table of contents
+Table of Contents

-What Are Shishito Pepper
+What Are Shishito Peppers

-It’s an excellent source of fiber, vitamins A, B6, C, and K, folate, and potassium.
+They are an excellent source of fiber, vitamins A, B6, C, and K, folate, and potassium.

 What Does It Taste Like

-Approximately one in ten are fiercely spicy, so watch out!
+Approximately one in ten of shishito peppers are fiercely spicy, so watch out!

-How To Use
+How To Cook

 Where To Buy